 ND (Neutral Density) Filter

-A gray filter, or Neutral Density filter, makes it possible to shoot with slower shutter speeds or large apertures, even in very bright situations.
+A neutral density filter, makes it possible to shoot with slower shutter speeds or large apertures, even in very bright situations.
 This is because the amount of light emitted through the lens is reduced.
 This is useful if you, for example, want to photograph a waterfall in daylight, but still want the smooth effect of water in motion.
-They are available in different strengths, depending on how much light you want to block out.
+ND filters are available in different strengths, depending on how much light you want to block out.

 Another option is a graduated ND filter.
 This filter goes from dark to clear, with either smooth or sharp transitions.
-This filter is used, for example, when the foreground and background have different exposure.
+This filter is used, for example, when the foreground and background require different exposure.
 An example is when you photograph something dark under a bright sky.
-With a graduated ND filter, you will be able to correctly expose the dark portion of the image without the bright portion being overexposed.
+With a graduated ND filter, you can correctly expose the dark portion of the image without the bright portion being overexposed.